McGeaverBeaver/VantageCamLive/README.md

 │       └── NIGHT/
 └── weather_icons/  <-- Icons auto-download here (Self-Healing)
 ```
-**2. Quick Start**
+**2. Quick Start UnRIAD**
-Copy the my-VantageCamLive.xml on UnRAID -> /boot/config/plugins/dockerMan/templates-user
+Copy the provided my-VantageCamLive.xml to your Unraid USB drive at: /boot/config/plugins/dockerMan/templates-user/.
-Navigate in Unraid to Docker, and click Add Container.
-Find in the list VantageCamLive.
-Update variables , run & enjoy.
+Navigate to the Docker tab in Unraid and click Add Container.
+Select VantageCamLive from the "Template" dropdown list.
+Update your variables (RTSP Source, YouTube Key, etc.) and click Apply.

 ```
 #### 2. Configuration & Launch